qingdao81/resource-verifier/README.md

 }
 ```

-This resource verifier checks continuously for the availability of kafka and zookeeper on the given host and port
+These resource verifier check continuously for the availability of kafka and zookeeper on the given host and port
-and fails in case the verification takes longer than the timeout.
-In case of a timeout the tests are not executed.
+and fail in case the verification takes longer than the timeout.
+In case of a timeout the tests of the test class are not executed.

 Each resource verifier provides default values for host, port and timeout.
 If the default values are sufficient the above resource
 verifiers can also be defined like this: